sonic-net/SONiC/doc/multi_asic/SONiC_multi_asic_hld.md

 #### 2.4.4.1.
 Infrastructure changes

 The dbconnector classes present in the sonic-py-swsssdk submodule viz.
 SoncV2Connector, ConfigDBConnector is enhanced to accept the namespace parameter  to connect to the DB in a particular namesapce.
 The dbconnector in the sonic-swsscommon submodule viz DBConnector too will be enhanced to accept the namespace parameter.
-Please refer **"doc/database/multi_namespace_db_instances.md"** for more details.
+Please refer [multi namespace db instance implementation document](https://github.com/Azure/SONiC/blob/master/doc/database/multi_namespace_db_instances.md) for more details.

 ### 2.4.5.
 Configuration CLIs